MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 > - **Identify high-level security strategies:** Determine which security requirements are important enough that they should be included in a governance policy.
 > - **Collaborate with other administrators:** Contact the relevant system administrator(s) to discuss how to meet security requirements and what technical prerequisites exist.
 Plan for doing a technical proof of concept.
 > - **Update Power BI tenant settings:** Set up each relevant Power BI tenant setting.
 Schedule follow-up reviews regularly.
-> - **Create and publish user guidance:** For the high-level security strategies, create documentation.
+> - **Create and publish user guidance:** Create documentation for the high-level security strategies.
 Include details about the process and how a user may request an exemption from the standard process.
 Make this information available in your centralized portal and training materials.
-> - **Update training materials:** For the high-level security strategies, determine which requirements or guidelines should be included in user training materials.
+> - **Update training materials:** For the high-level security strategies, determine which requirements or guidelines you should include in user training materials.

 ## Integration with Azure AD

-Power BI security is built upon the foundation of an [Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) tenant.
+Power BI security is built upon the foundation of an [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) tenant.
 The following Azure AD concepts are relevant to the security of a [Power BI tenant](powerbi-implementation-planning-tenant-setup.md).

 - **User access:** Access to the Power BI service requires a user account (in addition to a Power BI [license](/power-bi/fundamentals/service-features-license-type): Free, Power BI Pro, or Premium Per User - PPU).
 You can add both internal users and guest users to Azure AD, or they can be synchronized with an on-premises Active Directory (AD).
 For more information about guest users, see [Strategy for external users](#strategy-for-external-users).
 - **Security groups:** Azure AD security groups are required when making certain features available in the Power BI [tenant settings](/power-bi/admin/service-admin-portal-about-tenant-settings).
 You may also need groups to effectively secure Power BI workspace content or for distributing content.
 For more information, see [Strategy for using groups](#strategy-for-using-groups).